STEVE INSKEEP, Host:

 KNOX: But getting to this point hasn't been easy, says Herman Hamilton, a Presbyterian minister active in the campaign.

-Mr. HERMAN HAMILTON (Minister, Healthcare Advocate): Given the political context, given the tough areas that, at some point, looked like there would be no compromise, we think it's a miracle is really a good word for it.
+HERMAN HAMILTON: Given the political context, given the tough areas that, at some point, looked like there would be no compromise, we think it's a miracle is really a good word for it.
 I probably would say that even if I wasn't a preacher.

 KNOX: Making it work as intended may take another miracle.
 If individuals don't buy health insurance and the state decides there are affordable health plans out there for them to buy, they'll have to pay a penalty.